Genetic Counselor Salary Guide By Region & Experience

 - Writing consultation reports that explain complex genetic concepts to patients or referring physicians

-Notably, U.S. News & World Report (2019) ranks genetic counselors at number two among the best healthcare support jobs, and at number 25 in 100 best jobs.
+Notably, U.S. News & World Report (2025) ranks genetic counselors at number 11 among the best healthcare support jobs, and at number 30 in 100 best jobs.

-Read on to discover how much these healthcare professionals make, including breakdowns by region and source of data.
+Read on to discover how much these healthcare professionals make, including breakdowns by region and source.
+This is the latest data available as of May 2025.

 Genetic Counselor Job Overview & Salary in the United States